schorschii/WebVault-Pro/README.md

   - Chrome/Chromium, Firefox, Opera (both desktop and mobile)
   - IE/Edge not tested yet
   - works without JavaScript, but then some features are disabled (search)

+### Update notes for v0.1.1 users
+WebPW now also encrypts username, description and file name of a password record.
+Therefore, v0.1.1 databases are not compatible to v0.2.
+Please export your passwords, create a new WebPW v0.2 installation and then re-import your passwords.

 ## License
 GNU General Public License - see LICENSE.txt